nohahon/math-content-similarity/README.md

 ## About

-This repository contains the resources used for RecSys'2024 submission "Advancing Content-Based Recommender Systems in STEM Fields: A Hybrid Model for Research Articles in Math Libraries"
+This repository contains the resources used for RecSys'2024 submission "Towards Better STEM Recommendations: A Gold-Standard Dataset with Math content"

 ### Install Dependencies